-Improving our transportation network is one of the most effective ways to promote economic growth and prosperity, and I have worked to ensure that a fair share of federal gasoline tax dollars return to Kentucky.
+Improving our transportation network is one of the most effective ways to promote economic growth and prosperity.

-Nowhere is the need for new roads and improved aviation access more apparent than in southern and eastern Kentucky.
-By working together with local, state, and federal officials, we have made numerous improvements to our transportation network.
 During my time in Congress, I have helped direct more than $100 million in funding for Kentucky’s Appalachian Highways.
 These dollars have helped transform several roads in our region, including a section of U.S. 119 over Pine Mountain in Letcher County, which was once considered one of the most dangerous stretches of highway in the Commonwealth.
-Another project that I proudly helped secure funding for was the Cumberland Gap Tunnels.
+I was also proud to secure funding for the Cumberland Gap Tunnels.
 After more than two decades of work, the $280 million Cumberland Gap Tunnels opened to a great celebration.
-The twin tunnels now safely carry thousands of cars along U.S. 25E between Kentucky and Tennessee each day, and have opened up the region to tourists and new businesses.
+The twin tunnels now safely carry thousands of cars along U.S. 25E between Kentucky and Tennessee each day, and have opened the region to tourists and new businesses.